Last updated July 30, 2020!

-- Cornell—2020 dates not released yet; check back here.
+- Cornell—2021 dates not released yet; check back here.

 - Emory University—Formal recruitment consists of four rounds spanning the first weekends of classes within January; More details here.

-- George Washington University—2020 dates not released yet; Check back here.
+- George Washington University—2021 dates not released yet; Check back here.

-- Indiana University—Registration for formal recruitment will open mid fall semester.
-Recruitment begins on Wednesday, January 8, 2020 and will run for two weekends.
+- Indiana University—Registration for formal recruitment will open September 1, 2020.
+Recruitment begins on Wednesday, January 22, 2021 with a virtual orientation and will run for two weekends.
 More details here.

-- Marquette University—2020 dates not released yet; Check back here.
+- Marquette University—2021 dates not released yet; Check back here.

 - Ohio Wesleyan University—Formal Recruitment begins the first week of spring semester.
 Due to the COVID-19, the dates are TBD.
 More details here.

-- Saint Lawrence University—Greek 101 for Fall 2019 will take place on September 3.
-This is required for anyone interested in participating in recruitment.
-2020 dates for Formal Recruitment are not released yet; Check back here.
+- Saint Lawrence University—Greek 101 is required for anyone interested in participating in recruitment.
+2021 dates for Formal Recruitment and Greek 101 are not released yet; Check back here.

-- Southern Methodist University—Recruitment registration opens on September 8, 2019 and closes on October 25, 2019.
-2020 recruitment begins on January 11, 2020 with a mandatory orientation meeting taking place on January 10, 2020.
+- Southern Methodist University—Recruitment registration opens on September 6, 2020 and closes on October 23, 2020.
+Recruitment begins on January 13, 2021 with a mandatory orientation meeting taking place on January 12, 2021.
 NOTE: You CANNOT send recommendation letters to SMU’s Panhellenic office as they will not be forwarded on to the sorority houses.
 Be sure to have alum send recs directly to each house!
 More details here.

 - Syracuse University—Must be a second-semester freshman to rush; More details here.